opendocsg/slw-judgments-backfill/2015_SGHC_111/report.md

 _Civil Procedure_ – _Pleadings_ – _Amendment_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 28 of 2015 was dismissed by the Court of Appeal on 21 October 2015.
-See [2016] SGCA 1.]
+See <span class="citation">[2016] SGCA 1</span>.]

 4 May 2015